Troubleshooting

 If you're seeing Dashy's 404 page on initial load/ refresh, and then the main app when you go back to Home, then this is likely caused by the Vue router, and if so can be fixed in one of two ways.

-The first solution is to switch the routing mode, from HTML5 history mode to hash mode, by setting appConfig.routingMode to hash.
+The first solution is to switch the routing mode, from HTML5 history mode to hash mode, by rebuilding Dashy with the VUE_APP_ROUTING_MODE=hash build-time environment variable set.

 If this works, but you wish to continue using HTML5 history mode, then a bit of extra server configuration is required.
 This is explained in more detaail in the Vue Docs.
-Once completed, you can then use routingMode: history again, for neater URLs.
+Once completed, you can then use VUE_APP_ROUTING_MODE=history (the default) again, for neater URLs.

 404 after Launch from Mobile Home Screenβ